eToTheEcs/bisection/README.md

-# bisection
+# numerical integration
-some numerical algorithms applied on polynomials.
+small library to compute integrals of polynomials with various numerical algorithms